aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 the top of their source files, rebuilding, and redeploying.
 This upgrade should not result in any resources being destroyed and recreated, except in very specific cases where we have made it clear to users, such as with the EKS L2 construct library.
 The same should be true for users upgrading from the preview package to the stable package as modules are graduated from Developer Preview to GA.
+User who depend on experimental modules that end up being deprecated and moved to the `aws-cdk-lib-previews` package will need to install that dependency in addition to changing their import statements, but they should be able to continue using those L2s without any other changes to their code.

 # Implementation Plan